alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 $ docker build --build-arg working_branch=staging --no-cache=true -t <image-name>:latest .
 ```

---or-- if you have multiple Dockerfiles within the single code repo
+or: if you have multiple Dockerfiles within the single code repo
 (monorepository?) - let's say all Dockerfile's are in separate folders (`api` or
 `spa` in this example):